ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Shulk</summary>

-+ Shulks gain a stacking resistance effect when closing their shells by sneaking.
++ Shulks have a base armor of 3.
-+ Getting hit disables closing shells for 3 seconds.
++ Sneaking grants up to 7 bonus defense, 1 point is lost and buildup is disabled for 30 secodns when taking a hit above 3 hearts.

 </details>